SeedSigner/seedsigner/README.md

 My code calls on the ST7789.py file, which was provided by the manufacturer.

-My code also calls on this repot: https://github.com/diybitcoinhardware/embit
+My code also calls on this repo: https://github.com/diybitcoinhardware/embit

 There are other packages that my script calls on, but you can find them in my script for now!